kbdar/EDFConsumptionViz/README.md

 ENEDIS_API = "https://conso.boris.sh/api/consumption_load_curve"
 LINKY_PRM = "<Your linky PRM>"
 ```
-Enter your MongoDB cluster URL as noted in Step 1, ENEDIS Token and your linky PRM, the rest of the paramaters you can leave them as it is unless you want some special names for your DB and collections.
+Enter your MongoDB cluster URL as noted in Step 1, ENEDIS Token and your linky PRM, the rest of the parameters you can leave them as it is unless you want some special names for your DB and collections.

 __3. Install Python3 and required libraries__
  ```